Pedromito2910-groupleader/TruthTable/README.md

-# LAB_15
+# TruthTable
-## Algoritimo que mostra a tabela de verdade do and e do or
+## Algoritimo que mostra a tabela de verdade do AND e do OR